Kenneth Mapp: Career

 Mapp has worked as a police trainee in New York City and a police officer in the U.S. Virgin Islands.
 He joined the New York City Police Department soon after graduating from high school in 1973 and was based in the 83rd Police Precinct in Brooklyn.
-He later became a police officer in the Virgin Islands and was elected president of the Virgin Islands Police Benevolent Association.
+He later became a police officer in the U.S. Virgin Islands and was elected president of the U.S. Virgin Islands Police Benevolent Association.

 Mapp was elected as a senator in the Virgin Islands Legislature in three separate elections.
 Mapp was elected to the 15th Legislature of the Virgin Islands in 1982, his first elected office.
 He would later be elected as a senator in the 18th and 20th Legislatures as well.
 He chaired the Committee on Public Safety and Judicial Affairs and was a standing member on the Committee on Finance.

-Additionally, Mapp held other positions within the Virgin Islands government.
+Additionally, Mapp held other positions within the U.S. Virgin Islands government.
 He served as the assistant director of the Industrial Development Commission, which later became the Economic Development Authority.
 Mapp also became the director of the Consumer Services Administration, which is now the Department of Licensing and Consumer Affairs.

 In 1994, gubernatorial candidate Roy L. Schneider chose Mapp as his running mate for lieutenant governor in the election.
 Schneider and Mapp jointly campaigned as independent candidates.
 Schneider and Mapp were elected Governor and Lt.
 Governor in a special gubernatorial runoff election held on November 22, 1994.
 They defeated the Democratic gubernatorial ticket, which consisted of then-Lt.
 Gov. Derek M. Hodge and his running mate, Alfred O. Heath.

 Governor Roy Schneider and Lt.
 Governor Kenneth Mapp were inaugurated to a four-year term on January 2, 1995.
 However, Schneider and Mapp had a publicly strained relationship while in office and the two often did not speak to one another during their four-year tenure.
 Schneider and Mapp did not seek re-election in 1999.
 Instead, Schneider ran with Finance Commissioner Juan Centeno as his running mate and they were defeated in the election by Democratic candidate Charles Turnbull and his running mate, Gerard Luz James, who were sworn in on January 4, 1999.